microsoft/fluentui/rfcs/convergence/authoring-stories.md

 - this is not necessary as storybook generates all those controls automatically from TS metadata (Props interface)
 - `argTypes` can be used for use cases when:

-  - SB is unable to generated appropriate control
+  - SB is unable to generated appropriate controls
   - we wanna override default value based on API
-  - we wanna hide some controls that doesn't make sense to be handled in particular story
+  - we wanna hide some controls that don't make sense to be handled in particular story

   ```ts
   // HIDE actionable Control